Avoiding editorial manipulation

 Eggington takes the view that there are dangers in the Western political system where “political journalists are closely integrated into the machinery of briefings, news conferences, press releases and scheduled events set up by the executive.”
 Eggington says “power corrupts, and proximity to power can be heady and exhilarating.”
 In this atmosphere, he says, “the journalist must avoid being seduced by the system.”

 And that was true in my experience.
 After some time covering parliament and politics as a TV and radio reporter and correspondent, I was given a lobby pass.
-This small credit card size identity document gave me access to many areas of the British political scene not available to other journalists.
+This small identity document - about the size of a credit card - gave me access to many areas of the British political scene not available to other journalists.

 I became a member of a small group of journalists who were allowed to walk through the corridors where MPs mingle in the Palace of Westminster.
 I was able to get the occasional ‘off the record’ comments from people who would only be known from then on as ‘sources close to ...’.
 It also gave me access to the regular government press briefings at the Prime Minister’s office at number 10 Downing Street.